tewhatuora/bsa/input/pagecontent/businessView.md

 #### Searching Organisation

 <!-- The [ HpiOrganization API](https://hpi-ig.hip.digital.health.nz/StructureDefinition-HpiOrganization.html) should be used to search for organisation and getting organisation details -->
+The Organisation resource can only be searched on organisations id's and names that are managed in Te Puna.
+These do not map to information held by the Health Provider Index